sudopwr/python-course/ifelse/README.md

 Enter 5th student percentage: 87

 Output:
-4th student is topper with 96%
+4th student is a topper with 96 %
 ```

-## Find player who has given lowest performance
+## Find a player who has given the lowest performance

 ```
 Input: